Paz Seeker

 When is mediation useful?

-Conflict is all around us and often indicates that a change, which in fact could be positive, needs to take place.
 Assistance in resolving such a situation can not only relieve the tension of the immediate conflict situation, but also better prepare people to deal more constructively with the next one.

 Common situations where mediation is useful include :